-1、常常(cháng cháng) indicates that an action occurs many times, whether this action is done on a regular basis or not. 往往(wǎng wǎng), however, indicates that an action frequently happens under specific or regularly timed circumstances. 往往(wǎng wǎng) specifies the particular situation, condition or result related to the action being talked about;常常(cháng cháng) has no such restrictions.
-For example:
+1、The adverb 常常(cháng cháng) means that an action happens many times, regardless of whether it is done regularly or not.
+On the other hand, 往往(wǎng wǎng) implies that an action happens frequently under specific or regularly timed circumstances.
+With 往往(wǎng wǎng), the situation, condition, or result related to the action being discussed needs to be specified, while 常常(cháng cháng) has no such limitations.

-2、常常(cháng cháng) can be used to express subjective wishes, so as to indicate actions that have not yet happened but may occur repeatedly. 往往(wǎng wǎng) is a summary of the current situation, demonstrating actions that are already happening regularly, or have happened regularly over time.
-For example:
+2、You can use 常常(cháng cháng) to express hopes or desires, indicating actions that have not yet taken place but may happen repeatedly.
+On the other hand, 往往(wǎng wǎng) describes the current situation, indicating actions that are already happening regularly or have happened regularly in the past.

 (Wǒmen cháng cháng qù kàn diànyǐng ba.)